bplmaps/lmec-main-site/content/covid-info.md

 * [Remote Resources](/education/university) for university teaching
 * [Information about our digital collections](/collections/digital-collections)
 * A list of our [Digital Projects](/projects/digital-projects), including the new [Atlascope](https://atlascope.leventhalmap.org) portal for exploring Boston's historical geography
+* All of our [events](/event) are being broadcast digitally for free

 ### For more information

 Check this page for updates about our plans for reopening in-person service.
-As of November 2020, we do not currently have further guidance on the timing of our return to in-person activities.
+As of Spring 2021, we do not currently have further guidance on the timing of our return to in-person activities.

-{{< alert-box type="info" >}} This information was last updated November 20, 2020. {{< /alert-box >}}
+{{< alert-box type="info" >}} This information was last updated April 14, 2021. {{< /alert-box >}}